phdcsseiden/phdcsseiden.github.io/_pages/about.md

 <b> The People's Page dedicated to Alain G. Shumbusho. | Counterterrorism | Anti Dictatorship Against "Dictator Radical Imam Kagame Paul". </b>

 A Mixture of a <b>Physchological and Physical</b> Operation, to overthrow a Terrorist and Dictator Kagame Paul and all his Agents on the U.S Soil.
 Step by step.
 Slow by Slow.
+Ibyo nkora, ibyo ndimo ndabizi.
+Niba udasobanukiwe, ngwino unganirize nk'usobanurire.

 Current project: <b> The Country - Continent Project </b> , among others. <b> Start Date: Summer 2023. </b>